SenseLogic/CODA/README.md

 ## HTML rules

-*   Use double quotes for string literals (except inside style attributes).
+*   Use double quotes for string literals.

+*   Use single quotes inside double-quoted string literals.

 *   Declare tag **attributes** in this order :